 Your employer may only start your immigration petition process once your eligibility is cleared by the DOL.
 Remember the USCIS (U.S. Citizenship and Immigration Services) will only allow you on an employment-based H1B visa (for instance) when they know the DOL has cleared the job you are applying for through the PERM process.

 Work with your U.S. employer and the DOL to get the fastest result possible.
 And, be patient in the PERM processing time.
 Becoming anxious won’t hasten the process.

 As mentioned before, the DOL reviews different kinds of information during the PERM process.
 Each step takes a certain amount of time which builds up to the total PERM processing time.
 Let’s look at the different processes required during the PERM processing time.
-We’ll discuss the average PERM processing time as in 2019 for each step to give you an idea of what to expect.
+We’ll discuss the average PERM processing time from 2021 for each step to give you an idea of what to expect.